|Homepage:||Click to visit|

 Students are required to take the equivalent of 15 CSU units per semester.

 Students pay the same tuition for Taiwan: Language & Culture at National Taiwan University as the tuition paid for their home CSU campus.
-For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates above.
+For more information on costs, including accommodations, travel and other expenses, see the Budget Estimates at the top of the brochure page..

 CSU IP students spend an Academic Year abroad on this program.

-The Taiwan: Language & Culture at National Taiwan University program is affiliated with National Taiwan University (NTU), one of the top-ranked universities in Asia.
-Situated within the NTU campus, is the International Chinese Language Program (ICLP), where IP students take many of their courses.
+The Taiwan: Language & Culture at National Taiwan University program is located on the National Taiwan University (NTU).
+Student attend the International Chinese Language Program (ICLP), where IP students take all of their courses.
 The ICLP was founded in 1963 as the inter-university program for Chinese Language Studies and is widely held to be the premier language institution for the instruction of both modern and classical Chinese in Taiwan.
 Students must have intermediate language proficiency in Mandarin in order to be admitted to the ICLP program.

 The Taiwan: Language & Culture at National Taiwan University program is intended for serious students of Chinese language study.
 Program participants can focus all of their studies on learning the Mandarin Chinese language (listening, speaking, reading and writing).
 Class sizes are small, typically 2 to 6 students, to maximize student progress.
-Students typically take three ICLP Mandarin Chinese language courses and one elective course offered by NTU, taught in either English or Chinese, depending on the student’s language ability.
+Over the course of the academic year, students enroll in three terms of study, Fall, Winter and Spring.

 For more information about the academic program, students may refer to the Academic Bulletin for the previous year.
 Note that course offerings are subject to change and may not be offered during the year of intended study.